NOW ENROLLING FOR THE 2023-2024 SCHOOL YEAR!

 Annie Kreischer

-Assistant Principal
+Principal

 Mrs. Kreischer was born and raised in Columbus, Ohio.
 She earned a Bachelor's degree in Early Childhood Education and two Master Degrees in Reading and School Administration from Bowling Green State University.
 After graduating from BGSU, she moved to Las Vegas, NV where she taught preschool and 1st grade for 5 years.
 She served as the grade level chair and teacher mentor.

 In 2017 she joined DLA as a kindergarten teacher, and shortly after stepped into the teacher coach role.
 As the Teacher Coach for Data and Instruction, she worked with the administration team to lead professional development, coach teachers, and analyze school data.
 She also served as the track coach for the past two years and is passionate about helping our students find the best in themselves.
-She is excited to step into the assistant principal role and continue to help grow DLA to be an amazing education opportunity for students in our community.
+She is excited to step into the Principal role and continue to help grow DLA to be an amazing education opportunity for students in our community.

 Tess Mitchner-Asinjo